Cubified/term/README.md

 ## term

 A tiny terminal emulator.
-Currently a work in progress, but semi-functional.
+Currently a work in progress, but reasonably functional.

 ### Current Features
 - Implements a common subset of a VT-100 terminal's escape sequences (including truecolor graphics)